 If they elect the cash buyout, there could be tax implications.

-If they elect a paid-up nonforfeiture option, how long will the reduced benefit last if they had a claim?
+If they elect a paid-up NFO, how long will the reduced benefit last if they had a claim?

 If they were to increase their elimination period from 30 days to 100 days, do they have enough funds to cover those expenses?